Jack It Up! Lift a Load Using Hydraulics

 - For example, you can use books, bottles of water, or cans of food.
 You can combine a couple of different items to make heavier weights.

-- To prepare the 12 cc model lift for testing, insert the 12 cc slave syringe and its metal plate vertically into the vise.
-Mount the lift so that the collar of the syringe is sitting on the vise's jaws and the metal plate is above its jaws, as shown in Figure 7.
-Mount the slave syringe cylinder high in the vise so that the piston does not stick as it moves up and down.
-Mount each slave syringe that you test the same way in the vise.
+- To prepare the 12 cc model lift for testing, insert the 12 cc secondary syringe and its metal plate vertically into the vise.
+Mount the lift so that the collar of the syringe is sitting on the vise's jaws and the metal plate is above its jaws, as shown in Figure 6.
+Mount the secondary syringe cylinder high in the vise so that the piston does not stick as it moves up and down.
+Mount each secondary syringe that you test the same way in the vise.

 - Tighten the vise enough to hold the syringe but not so tight that the piston cannot move up and down within the barrel.

 - The lift should be held firmly enough so that when you place weight on the plate, the lift does not fall over.

 Figure 6.
 Here is a completed 12 cc model hydraulic lift, where the lift is properly held and supported by the vise.

 - The 12 cc model lift is now ready for testing.
 Use the weights that you collected and determine how hard it is to lift them with the 12 cc secondary syringe.
 Start with a small weight and try increasingly heavy weights.
 Record all data in a data table in your lab notebook.

 - If you are using your own materials for testing (not a set of standard weights) then weigh the material on the digital scale before placing it on the lift.
 Record the weight of the material in your lab notebook.

 - Make sure the primary piston is pulled out all the way, so the secondary piston is all the way down.

 - Set the materials on the plate.
 Smoothly depress the primary piston, delivering all of the hydraulic fluid, or water, from the primary syringe to the secondary syringe.
 As the primary piston is depressed, and the hydraulic fluid is delivered, the secondary piston and the metal plate will rise.